fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 1. the selector of the container for the component, and
 2. an options object for configuring the component.

-The selector for our UI Options will be the classname of the `<div>` we created in [Step 1](#download and-install-the-infusion-library).
+The selector for our UI Options will be the classname of the `<div>` we created in [Step 1](#download-and-install-the-infusion-library).
 In this markup, the selector is `".flc-prefsEditor-separatedPanel"`.

 The options tell the component about two things:

+* where to find the Table of Contents template: the `tocTemplate` option,
 * where to find the UI Options HTML templates included in Infusion: the `terms.templatePrefix` option, and
 * where to find the message bundles, the strings that will be used in the interface: the `terms.messagePrefix` option.